matteocorti/check_ssl_cert/README.md

       --resolve ip                 provides a custom IP address for the specified host -s,--selfsigned                 allows self-signed certificates
-      --serial serialnum           pattern to match the serial number --skip-element number        skip checks on N cert element from the begining of the chain --sni name                   sets the TLS SNI (Server Name Indication) extension in the ClientHello message to 'name'
+      --serial serialnum           pattern to match the serial number --skip-element number        skips checks on the Nth cert element (can be specified multiple times) --sni name                   sets the TLS SNI (Server Name Indication) extension in the ClientHello message to 'name'
       --ssl2                       forces SSL version 2